What is a high interest savings account?

 Tax-free savings accounts (TFSAs)

-A TFSA provides a tax shelter for interest and income you earn from your investments.
-You’ll need to be at least 18 years old and have a valid SIN to open a TFSA — learn more about how they work in the next section.
+A TFSA provides a tax shelter for interest and income earned from your investments.
+You’ll need to be at least the age of majority in your province or territory (18 or 19) and have a valid SIN to open a TFSA.
+Learn more about how these accounts work in the next section.

 What is a high interest TFSA savings account?

-A high interest TFSA also offers all the tax benefits you’d expect from this type of account, so you won’t need to pay tax on the interest you earn.
+A high interest TFSA also offers all the tax benefits you’d expect from this type of account.
+You won’t need to pay tax on the interest you earn.

 You can use a TFSA like a regular savings account to earn interest on the money you deposit, but you can also use a TFSA to invest in GICs, stocks, ETFs and more.

-However, there’s a limit to how much you can contribute to a TFSA each year, and you’ll need to pay a tax if you exceed your available contribution room.
+However, there’s a limit to how much you can contribute to a TFSA each year, and you’ll need to pay tax if you contribute more than this amount.

-Learn more in our full guide to TFSAs.
+Learn more in our detailed guide to TFSAs.

 Bottom line